First bus is at 8 am, and the last bus is at 6:30 pm. (50 minutes round trip)

 Service may be suspended during inclement weather.

 Collapse strollers before entering the shuttle bus.
 No oversized or jogging strollers.
 Remove baby-back carriers when seated

 Shuttle buses can accommodate two or three bicycles, but not tag alongs, baby trailers, or children's bicycles with wheels less than 16 inches (41 cm).
 Riders must load and unload their bicycles

 Shuttle buses are equipped with ramps and space to carry passengers inwheelchairs.Please note:wheelchairs larger than 30 inches wide by 48 inches long (76 cm x 122 cm) cannot be accommodated on shuttle buses and mostmotorized scooterswill not fit

 Shuttle buses only stop at designated bus stops

-All of the park's buses are wheelchair accessible, but the park does offer a Scenic Drive Accessibility Permit, which allows entry for visitors with mobility issues to some areas closed to public traffic.
-The permit is available at entrance gates and National Park Service visitor centers.
+All shuttle buses are wheelchair accessible, however, the park does offer a Scenic Drive Accessibility Permit, which allows entry for visitors with mobility issues to some areas closed to public traffic.
+The permit is available at entrance stations and National Park Service visitor centers.